Do you have a stash of emergency savings? If not, you should…

 But is this enough?

-How much should you have in emergency savings?
+How much emergency fund should you have?

 Don’t think about your emergency savings fund having a particular dollar amount in it: think of it as covering an amount of time.
 Your situation might vary, but you’d generally want to save up between three and six months’ worth of expenses.
 Why?
 Because according to Seek, this is roughly how long it takes for people to find a new job, which is a common reason for people dipping into savings.
 Over a quarter of people seeking a new job have been searching for this long.
 If you to lose your job for any reason (or you left willingly), it would be wise to have some cash stored away to help pay for: